Child and Teen Checkups

 - Hearing and vision checks

-- Information on good health and nutrition
+- Information about good physical health and nutrition

-- Between birth and 1 month
+- Between birth and 1 month of age

-- At 2, 4, 6, 9, 12, 15, 18, 24, 30, and 36 months
+- At 2, 4, 6, 9, 12, 15, 18, 24 and 30 months of age